-Participants may borrow from their account a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of the participant's vested account balance.
+The Plan does not generally permit participants to borrow from their accounts.
+However, in some circumstances participants who are employees of certain divisions of the Company and participants who are former participants of certain plans, which have merged into the Plan, are permitted to borrow from their accounts.
+Generally, these participants may borrow from their account a minimum of \$1,000 up to a maximum of the lesser of \$50,000 or 50% of their vested account balance.

 Notes receivable terms range from 1 to 5 years or up to 10 years for the purchase of a primary residence.
-The notes receivable are secured by the balance in the participant's account and bear interest at a rate commensurate with a prevailing commercial rate for a secured personal loan.
-Interest rates on notes receivable outstanding as of December 31, 2019 and 2018 range from 4.25% to 6.50%.
+The notes receivable are secured by the balance in the participant's account and bear interest at prevailing interest rates.
+Interest rates on notes receivable outstanding as of December 31, 2022 and 2021 range from 4.25% to 8.50% and 4.25% to 6.50%, respectively.
 Principal and interest are paid ratably through monthly payroll deductions.
-A participant may not have more than two outstanding notes receivable at any one time.